mdkgray/portfoligray/README.md

 ## Description

-A portfolio to showcase my skills and previous projects in web development.
+A portfolio to showcase my skills and some of my previous projects in web development.
 This application was made with React and MUI as the React UI.

 ## User Story